 - My Account

 On the eve of the fall of Richmond to the Union Army in April 1865, evacuating Confederate forces were ordered to set fire to the city's tobacco warehouses.
-The fires spread, and completely destroyed Shockoe Slip and several other districts.
-The district was quickly rebuilt in the late 1860s, flourishing further in the 1870s, and forming much of its present historic buildings.
-Architecturally, many of the buildings were constructed during the rebuilding following the Evacuation Fire of 1865, especially in a commercial variant of the Italianate style, including a 1909 fountain, dedicated to "one who loved animals."
+The fires spread and destroyed Shockoe Slip and several other districts.
+The district was quickly rebuilt in the late 1860s, flourishing further in the 1870s and forming much of its present historic buildings.
+Architecturally, many buildings were constructed during the rebuilding following the Evacuation Fire of 1865, especially in a commercial variant of the Italianate style, including a 1909 fountain dedicated to "one who loved animals."

-The buildings in the district, which historically housed a variety of offices, wholesale and retail establishments, are now primarily restaurants, shops, offices, and apartments.
+The buildings in the district, which historically housed a variety of offices, and wholesale and retail establishments, are now primarily restaurants, shops, offices, and apartments.
 It warehoused many of the city's goods, mostly tobacco.
-The district began declining in the 1920s, as other areas of the city rose in prominence with the advent of the automobile.
-Numerous structures would be demolished and cleared, including (in the 1950s), the Tobacco Exchange, which had been at the heart of the district.
+The district began declining in the 1920s as other city areas rose in prominence with the advent of the automobile.
+Numerous structures would be demolished and cleared, including (in the 1950s) the Tobacco Exchange, which had been at the heart of the district.

-Up until they moved from Tobacco Row in the 1980s, the area was home to many of the country's largest tobacco companies.
+Until they moved from Tobacco Row in the 1980s, the area was home to many of the country's largest tobacco companies.
 It became a major entertainment district in the last two decades of the 20th century.
-After centuries of periodic flooding by the James River, development was greatly stimulated by the completion of Richmond's James River Flood Wall and the Canal Walk in 1995.
-Ironically, the next flooding disaster came not from the river, but from Hurricane Gaston, which brought extensive local tributary flooding along the basin of Shockoe Creek and did extensive damage to the area in 2004, with businesses being shut down and many buildings condemned.
+After centuries of periodic flooding by the James River, development was greatly stimulated by completing Richmond's James River Flood Wall and the Canal Walk in 1995.
+Ironically, the next flooding disaster came not from the river but from Hurricane Gaston, which brought extensive local tributary flooding along the basin of Shockoe Creek and did extensive damage to the area in 2004, with businesses being shut down and many buildings condemned.

 A major boom in residential growth was created in the mid-1990s when old warehouses in Tobacco Row were converted into apartments.
-Since then, more vacant buildings have been replaced with residential dwellings and new ones have been built.
+Since then, more vacant buildings have been replaced with residential dwellings, and new ones have been built.
 In 2006, archaeological excavations were begun on the former site of Lumpkin's Jail.
 Nearby is the African American Burial Ground, long used as a commercial parking lot, most recently by Virginia Commonwealth University.
-It was reclaimed in 2011 after a decade-long community organizing campaign and today is a memorial park.
-Shockoe Bottom is threatened by potential development of a minor league baseball stadium.
+It was reclaimed in 2011 after a decade-long community organizing campaign and is a memorial park today.
+The potential development of a minor-league baseball stadium threatens Shockoe Bottom.